lavint/FinTech-Python/cheat-sheets/natural-language-processing.md

 * `IDF` comes to action when you are analyzing several documents.
 If a word also appears many times among a collection of documents, maybe it's just a frequent word and not a relevant one.

+* The higher the `TF-IDF score`, the more relevant that word is in that particular document

 ```
 from sklearn.feature_extraction.text import TfidfVectorizer